 What’s your honest reaction to the idea of chatbots for B2B lead generation?
 FOMO?
-Seems like everyone has them after all, so should’nt you?
+Seems like everyone has them after all, so shouldn’t you?
 Or fear of alienating potential leads and future customers by failing to ‘present’ a human ‘face’ to them at all times?
-Or maybe even distrust, as how can you be sure that an AI powered interface won’t accidentially ‘say’ the wrong thing.
+Or maybe even distrust, as to how can you be sure that artificial intelligence (AI) powered interface won’t accidentally ‘say’ the wrong thing.

 Some Handy Chatbot Stats

 We know that some of you love stats.
 We do.
 So we’re going to start out here with some handy chatbot stats so you can better understand the state of their use in the B2B world right now.

 - 80% of businesses expect to implement at least some chatbot automation by 2021.

 - The Google search volume for the term “chatbots” has increased 19 times over the last five years.

 - 67% of internet users report they have used a chatbot within the past year.

 - 35% of consumers report they have made purchases via chatbots only.

 - Businesses currently spend $1.3 trillion on customer service each year.
 Chatbots could save businesses up to 30% of those costs.